-During the 10th to the 11th centuries Kastoria was occupied by the Bulgarians and the Normans, and in 1204, after the Fall of Constantinople, by the Franks.
+During the 10th to 11th centuries, Kastoria was occupied by Bulgarians and Normans, and in 1204, after the Fall of Constantinople, by the Franks.

-From the 12th to the 14th century it was the center of the Despotate of Epirus and part of the territory of the Empire of Nicaea.
-After the recapture of Constantinople, it joined the Byzantine Empire once more.
+From the 12th to the 14th century, it was the center of the Despotate of Epirus and part of the territory of the Empire of Nicaea.
+After the recapture of Constantinople, it joined the Byzantine Empire once again.

 During these centuries (mainly in the 11th century) many Byzantine churches were built which became cultural points of reference for the following generations.

-Today, twelve churches from that period are preserved, among which are Panagia Koumbelidiki, the iconic church of Kastoria, and the church of Taxiarches.
-Post-Byzantine churches were built between the 15th and 19th centuries as well.
+Today, twelve churches from that period remain preserved, among which are Panagia Koumbelidiki, the iconic church of Kastoria, and the church of Taxiarches.
+Post-Byzantine churches were built between the 15th and 19th centuries, as well.

 Kastoria under Ottoman rule

-In 1380, Kastoria came under the rule of the Serbs, and in 1385 was occupied by the Ottomans.
+In 1380, Kastoria came under the rule of the Serbs and was occupied by the Ottomans in 1385.